ypark9/why-not/README.md

 This project automatically commits and pushes changes to your GitHub repository, so you can focus on the fun stuff and leave the repetitive tasks to the robots. 🤖💻

 ### Features:
-- Automatic commits 3 times a day at 10 AM, 1 PM, and 7 PM UTC (because, why not?) ⏰
+- Automatic commits every 2 hours (because, why not?) ⏰
 - Pushes changes directly to your repo.
 No more "manual" pushing.
 It's like magic, but real. ✨
 - Works seamlessly on GitHub Actions (and locally too, if you prefer to live dangerously). 🏠